Yashvant-Chhapwale-Course-Work/Custom-Tkinter/README.md

 ### 1. Required Standard_Libaries:
 - **`os`(Operating System) Library:** <br>
   - Provides functions to interact with the operating system.
-  - Used for file handling, environment variables, and system commands. <br>
+  - Used for file handling, environment variables, and system commands.

    **Use the following `Import Statement` in your code:**
     ```